-Released through its Internet Business Solutions Group, Cisco’s survey encompassed some 5,300 consumers across eight developed- and emerging countries: US, UK, Canada, Germany, France, Brazil, China and Mexico.
+Released through its Internet Business Solutions Group, Cisco’s survey encompassed some 5,300 retail banking consumers across eight developed- and emerging countries: US, UK, Canada, Germany, France, Brazil, China and Mexico.

 Appetite for Banking in Social Channels